aarprojects/cursor-quality-lab/README.md

 Most quality programs stop at bug reporting.
 This one doesn't.

-This project explores what a **Product Quality Engineer** role looks like when built natively on AI — replacing manual triage spreadsheets with an automated pipeline that ingests community signal, classifies severity using an LLM, routes issues to the right team, and alerts on P0s before they compound.
+This project builds an AI-native product quality framework for developer tools — replacing manual triage spreadsheets with an automated pipeline that ingests community signal, classifies severity using an LLM, routes issues to the right team, and alerts on P0s before they compound.

+It is designed to be adapted to any AI-native developer tool where user feedback is high-volume, fast-moving, and currently under-routed.

 Three pillars: